InvestFinancial Planning

-But if you want to live well, retire comfortably, and feel content with your finances, then you have to face them head-on.
-Hiding and hoping for the best won’t work out in your favor.
+But the truth is, if you want to live well, retire comfortably, and feel content with your finances, then you have to face them head-on.
+The good news is, we promise it doesn’t have to be difficult, and you’ll feel SO much better once you take those first steps.
 Here are some basic strategies to face your financial stress head-on.
+You got this!

-A financial advisor or planner can help you create a budget, explain your weak points and create an investment plan.
-Look for a fee-only financial planner with a fiduciary responsibility, which means they have to do what’s best for you, not what will earn them a bigger fee since they charge a flat rate instead of working for commission.
-You can find a licensed advisor through the National Association of Personal Financial Advisors.
+There are also financial advisors or planners who can help you create a budget, explain your weak points and create an investment plan.
+Look for a fee-only Certified Financial Planner (CFP) who will always have a fiduciary responsibility to do what’s best for you, not what will earn them a bigger fee since they charge a flat rate instead of working for commission.
+You can find a licensed advisor through the National Association of Personal Financial Advisors, or at CFP.net.

 Before your appointment, make a list of the issues you’re facing and any questions you have.
-These can include how to get your student loans out of collections or how to tackle that $5,000 hospital bill.
+These can include how to pay your student loans, how to tackle that $5,000 hospital bill, or how to save for your first home or retirement.

-If you can’t afford a professional, find an accountability partner, like a friend or family member.
-Pick someone who’s also dealing with some financial issues and who has a lifestyle similar to yours.
-You can create weekly or monthly check-ins and discuss your progress over email, in person, or even via text or Slack.
+You can also look to find an accountability partner, like a friend or family member.
+Pick someone who you trust who may also be facing financial issues, or who has successfully tackled them before.
+You can create weekly or monthly check-ins and discuss your progress over email, in person, or even via text.
 Having an accountability partner will make it harder to avoid your finances since you’ll be reporting to someone.

 Forgive Yourself Easily